Bookkeeping 101

 What is bookkeeping?

-Bookkeeping is the act of recording every business transaction in a financial record-keeping system, such as accounting software or a spreadsheet.
-The transactions bookkeepers record include:
+Bookkeeping is the act of recording every business transaction in a financial record-keeping system, such as an accounting software or a spreadsheet.
+These transactions include:

 • sales and other income